 “Subject to determination by an independent and competent court, many of these violations may result in individuals being held responsible for war crimes,” the group said in a statement from the Office of the U.N.
 High Commissioner for Human Rights, or OHCHR.

-A confidential list of names of people who may be responsible for international crimes was submitted to Michelle Bachelet, who heads OHCHR.
+A confidential list of names of people who may be responsible for international crimes was submitted to Michelle Bachelet, head of OHCHR.
 The experts said that when an individual responsible for the crimes could not be identified, it supplied the name of a group.

 “This endemic impunity — for violations and abuses by all parties to the conflict — cannot be tolerated anymore,” said Jendoubi.